-Including Planned Parenthood League of Massachusetts in your will or estate plans is one of the most meaningful ways to support family planning and reproductive rights.
+Including Virginia League for Planned Parenthood in your will or estate plans is one of the most meaningful ways to support family planning and reproductive rights.
 Planned gifts can be made through your estate or financial plans and can include bequests designated in a will or living trust, as well as life income gifts.
 By supporting the future of Planned Parenthood in this way, you are creating a legacy for the principles and values most important to you.

 Naming Planned Parenthood in Your Will

 Your will affirms, honors, and protects what matters most to you.
 Through a specific bequest, you can name a particular dollar amount, or through a residuary bequest, you can give all or part of what is remaining after payment of debts, expenses, and specific bequests.
 If you would like to make such a gift to Planned Parenthood, your attorney may wish to include language similar to the following:

 "I give, devise, and bequeath to Virginia League for Planned Parenthood or its successor, now or formerly at 201 N Hamilton Street, Richmond, VA 23221, a gift of ($_____ or _____ percent of the rest, residue, and remainder of my estate), to be used for its general purposes."

 You might also consider naming Planned Parenthood as a beneficiary in your retirement plan, insurance policy, or bank and investment accounts.
 Depending on the plan, Planned Parenthood can be named as a full, partial, or contingent beneficiary.
 You will need the following information:

 201 N Hamilton Street

 Income for Life

 There are other planned giving options that can provide you with payments for the rest of your life, with the remaining funds passing to Planned Parenthood.
 These gift options include charitable gift annuities, charitable remainder trusts, and pooled income fund donations.
 To learn more about how these options can benefit you, please contact us.